VA Disability FAQs

 There are also many veterans service organizations (VSOs) that are able to assist you in filing your initial claim.
 The following link provides a list of recognized veterans service organizations: http://www.va.gov/vso/.

 Nothing, unless we are successful on appeal.
-Our VA lawyers generally operate under a contingent fee arrangement for 20% of any past-due benefits you receive during our representation.
-Contingent attorneys’ fees and expenses only refer to those fees charged by attorneys for their legal services.
+Our VA lawyers generally operate under a contingent fee arrangement of any past-due benefits you receive during our representation.
+Our VA lawyers generally operate under a contingent fee arrangement of any past-due benefits you receive during our representation.
 Costs such as obtaining medical opinions and evaluations, filing fees, and other additional costs (e.g. faxes, courier fees, and photocopying) must be paid by the client.

 If one of our veterans attorneys does represent you at the VA, the firm may need to obtain additional medical evidence to substantiate your claim.
 If this is the case, there may be additional expenses to you.